Danish-Society-of-EVs/DSEV/ev-array-lab.md

 [//]: # (Title/laboratory name)
 [//]: # (How to edit: Write your title after "#")
-# EV Array lab - Aalborg University Hospital (Nord)
+# EV Array lab - Aalborg

 [//]: # (Laboratory text)
 [//]: # (How to edit: Write a short description below this)